 She was almost wrecked during a storm off Malta in February 1834.
 The warship was recommissioned for the channel Squadron in 1841 and was frequently in Portsmouth Queen Victoria visited her twice in 1842 and 1847.
 During the first visit the vessel acted as flagship to the experimental squadron at the last Royal Review of a fleet in which the major ships were under sail.
 After the second royal visit she took part in the war in the Baltic in 1854.

-It was her last active engagement before she became a training ship for boys and was given a permanent mooring off the entrance to Haslar Creek.
+It was her last active engagement before she became a training ship for boys and was given a permanent mooring off the entrance to Haslar Creek in 1862.

 She was broken up at Falmouth in 1906.